microsoft/fluentui/packages/react-components/react-persona/Spec.md

 type PersonaProps = ComponentProps<PersonaSlots> & {
   /**
    * Type of sizing to be used.
-When using fixed, the coin will not resize.
+When using fixed, the Media will not resize.
 When using stretch,
-   * the coin will resize depending on the combined text's height.
+   * the Media will resize depending on the combined text's height.
    *
    * @default stretch
    */
   sizingStyle?: 'fixed' | 'stretch';

   /**
-   * Where the coin is positioned relative to the text.
+   * Where the Media is positioned relative to the text.
    *
    * @default start
    */
-  coinPosition?: 'start' | 'center' | 'end';
+  mediaPosition?: 'start' | 'center' | 'end';
 };
 ```